RolandWisniewski/-Integration/README.md

 However, we will create our own functions and calculate integrals using the `square method` and the `trapezoidal method`, and we will also compare the accuracies and times of these methods.

 # Square Method

-In calculus, the trapezoidal rule is a technique for numerical integration, i.e., approximating the definite integral.
+In calculus, the square method is a technique for numerical integration, i.e., approximating the definite integral.

-The Completing the square method is one way to solve a quadratic equation.
-It requires a few more steps than some of the other methods (like the quadratic formula), but it forms a foundation for an integration method of the same name.
+The square method works by approximating the region under the graph of the function as a square and calculating its area.

 You need to divide math functions into rectangles.